Affine Standard Lyndon words: A-type: Introduction

 Our first result (Proposition~\ref{prop:generalized Leclerc}) is an inductive algorithm describing this bijection, slightly generalizing Leclerc's algorithm describing~\eqref{eqn:1-to-1 intro}.
-As the first application, we use it to find all $\aslaws$ for the simplest cases of $\widehat{\fsl}_2, \widehat{\fsl}_3$.
+As the first application, we use it to find all $\aslaws$ for the simplest case of $\widehat{\fsl}_2$.

-Our major technical result is the explicit description of all affine standard Lyndon words for $\widehat{\fsl}_{n+1}\ (n\geq 3)$.
+Our major technical result is the explicit description of all affine standard Lyndon words for $\widehat{\fsl}_{n+1}\ (n\geq 2)$.
 To this end, we first straightforwardly treat the special order~\eqref{eq:stand-order} in Theorem~\ref{thm:sln-standard}.
 We then derive a similar pattern for an arbitrary order in Theorem~\ref{thm:sln-general}.
-The key feature is that all $\aslaws$ are determined by those of length $<2(n+1)$.
-Furthermore, we crucially use Rosso's convexity result for $\fsl_{n+1}$ to obtain an explicit description of $n$ $\aslaws$ in degree $\delta$, which are key to establishing the general periodicity pattern.
+The key feature is that all $\aslaws$ are determined by those of length $\leq n$.
+Furthermore, we crucially use Rosso's convexity result for $\fsl_{n+1}$ to obtain an explicit description of $n$ $\aslaws$ in degree $\delta$, which are key to establishing the general ``periodicity'' pattern.

 The induced order~\eqref{eqn:affine-induces} on $\widehat{\Delta}^{+,\mathrm{ext}}$ is quite different from the orders in the literature on affine quantum groups (\cite{B,KT}).
 While for $\widehat{\fsl}_2$ one gets a usual order~(\cite{D})